My honey oat sourdough bread has a lot going for it.

-Finding The Right Grains
+Finding the Right Grains

 This bread is a high hydration dough.
 It has extra water and rolled grains added at the time of mixing.
 It is then left to ferment overnight at room temperature before being shaped and baked in the morning.

 I like this long fermentation process because the bread has a chance to fully ferment.
 This allows the rolled grains to soak up extra water.
 It gives the lactic acid plenty of time to develop.
-The high lactic acid development neutralizes phytic acid in the whole grain making nutrients more bio available, and it breaks down hard to digest proteins.
+The high lactic acid development neutralizes phytic acid in the whole grain making nutrients more bioavailable, and it breaks down hard to digest proteins.

 Homemade sourdough is the healthiest bread available!

-If you are a sourdough beginner you might want to start out by reading my free sourdough guide, Demystifying Sourdough – Everything You Ever Wanted To Know About Sourdough Starter – Why It’s Better For You – And How To Start One.
+If you are a sourdough beginner you might want to start out by reading my free sourdough guide, Demystifying Sourdough – Everything You Ever Wanted To Know About Sourdough Starter – Why It’s Better for You – And How To Start One.
 This guide will give you so much valuable information on my sourdough process and what I’ve learned by trial and error over the years.

-Tools Of The Trade
+Tools of the Trade

 This Dutch oven has changed my whole baking game!